What is SEO? Defined by 40+ SEO Experts by Rebekah Bek

 To achieve search findability and SEO success, you’ll need expertise and action from geeks, marketers, networkers, salespeople and more.
 SEO takes time, but it’s the long‐term investment.
 Ads are quicker, like getting a job to get paid now, but SEO pays off big in the long run, like a retirement plan.
 All serious companies should do SEO, search ads and social media.

-CEO The Carter Group
+Brian Carter, CEO The Carter Group

 When I describe SEO to people who aren’t familiar with what I do, I usually say something like, “I help businesses make changes to their websites and marketing to help ensure that when people use a search engine like Google to search for topics having to do with their products and services, their website is what comes up.”